cadavre/node-red-contrib-value-for/README.md

 each time a value confirming match in range/value is incoming as input.
 New timer will start only if new message comes in!

 ## Changelog

+#### 0.3.5

+* Instead of just latest value – a whole original msg will be forwarded to the output.
+* You can select if the very first message shall be forwarded or the latest one.

 #### 0.3.4